-This article was written for ThatHelps, an App that helps connect people with ways to volunteer for and contribute to charities
+This article was written for ThatHelps, an app that helps connect people with ways to volunteer for and contribute to charities.

-Many of us have little contact with homeless people other than seeing them gathered in parks, panhandling, or sleeping in doorways, and as a result, some misleading stereotypes have persisted about the them.
-For example, that they are mostly single men in urban areas, drug or alcohol addicted, often mentally ill, that they are lazy and refuse to work, even that they prefer living on the street.
+Many of us have little contact with homeless people other than seeing them gathered in parks, panhandling, or sleeping in doorways, and as a result, some misleading stereotypes have persisted about them: for example, that they are mostly single men in urban areas, drug or alcohol addicted, often mentally ill, that they are lazy and refuse to work, even that they prefer living on the street.
 Some of us have also come to view homelessness as an intractable problem that no amount of money will solve.

 While some of these are innocent oversimplifications of complex problems, others are more pernicious in how they blame the homeless for their plight, potentially relieving us of a need for compassion or urgency in responding.
 Here then is a reality check on some widely held misconceptions about the homeless: